The infinitive form in Swahili, defined as Ku plus the verb stem: kusema, to speak, has three functions which we can identify as:

 Wanaingia na kutoka.
 They go in and out.

 Tulikula na kunywa.
 We ate and drank.

 Nitafua na kusafisha nyumba.
-I shall wash clothes and clean
+I shall wash clothes and clean the house.

 Hakusoma wala kuandika.
 He neither read nor wrote.